SRC-Handbook-Infrastructure-Team/just-the-docs/docs/artificial-intelligence/2.c.ii/index.md

 ### Justice as recognition

-The [**recognition dimension of justice**](javascript:openPanel('failures-of-recognition')) focuses on how automated decision systems affect how individuals and groups relate to each other on an interpersonal level.
+The [recognition dimension of justice](javascript:openPanel('failures-of-recognition')){: .btn .btn-purple} focuses on how automated decision systems affect how individuals and groups relate to each other on an interpersonal level.

 Injustice under the recognition dimension can manifest through technologies that deny or question the equal social worth or standing of individuals in social (often more informal) interactions.